fitz24/BackupScript/README.md

 BackupScript
 ============

-Backup script and learning tool for Github.
+Backup script and learning exercise for Git/Github.
+Patches welcome.

 Disclaimer:
   No warranty expressed or implied.
-Patches welcome.
+I am not a shell programmer.

 Purpose:
   To backup home directory to a truecrypt volume.